rvsrnvsn/ICML2019/README.md

   - No crashes, no NaNs, same answer for mutated image if difference is small, same answer from quantized/non-quantized network, saem answer from base and refactored network
   - NNs are programs, so lets use coverage-guided fuzzing
 + 2 big fuzzers: AFL and libFuzzer
-  - Maintain corpus of npute, mutate elements in that corpus, and put new mutations in corpus if they exercise new coverage (coverage being that basic blocks are hit)
+  - Maintain corpus of inputs, mutate elements in that corpus, and put new mutations in corpus if they exercise new coverage (coverage being that basic blocks are hit)
     * Used in security community and have found many security flaws (particularly AFL)
 + How to fuzz NNs?
   - Need to define mutation, guidance (coverage for a DNN), and errors
   - Use Gaussian noise for mutations, sometime with constraints to ensure image remains in domain, etc.
   - Code coverage does not apply well to DNNs
     * All examples trigger identical code paths, only the data differs
-  - Contribution: use nearest neighhbor algorithm on activations
+  - Contribution: use nearest neighbor algorithm on activations
     * If mutated input gives activations close enough to activations already seen, say that input is covered
     * TensorFuzz consider input "interesting" if distance is greater than some threshold
     * Technique is practical and computationally feasible